 If you are applying for adjustment of status (a green card) in the United States, you will need to have a medical exam done and submit the results to U.S. Citizenship and Immigration Services (USCIS).
-People applying for immigrant visas from overseas must also have a medical exam done, but the process is slightly different.
+People applying for immigrant visas from overseas must also have a medical exam done, though the process is slightly different.

 Exceptions to the exam requirement are made for some people who had the exam done before they entered the United States, such as entrants on a K-1 fiancé visa; they can use the results of their earlier medical exam, which should already be in the local USCIS office's files.

 If you're in the U.S., the doctor is known as a "civil surgeon."
 A list of these doctors is available on the Find a Doctor page of the USCIS website.
 You can also get this information by calling the USCIS Contact Center at 800-375-5283.

 Timing is important.
 If you're overseas, you will be instructed to go for the medical exam shortly before your visa interview.